tmind236afk/asr/README.md

 * **Vertex AI:** Delete the Endpoint and Model via the notebook or Cloud Console.
 * **GKE:** Run `gcloud container clusters delete [CLUSTER_NAME]` to remove the cluster and attached GPUs.

-To keep the README professional while clearly stating the code's intended use and limiting liability, you should add a **Disclaimer** section at the bottom.

-Here is a concise, standard snippet you can append to your `README.md`:

 ---

 ### ⚠️ Disclaimer